Analytic structure of the high-energy gravitational amplitude: multi-H diagrams and classical 5PM logarithms: Multi-H diagrams from amplitudes and EFT tools

 Notice that this identically agrees with eq.(3.7) of~\cite{DiVecchia:2020ymx}.

 \paragraph*{Double-H diagrams:} In general, at four-loops there are six diagrams contributing to the 5PM amplitude at leading logarithmic accuracy, in agreement with the counting \eqref{eq:counting_top}.
-However, it turns out they are all equal and equivalent to the one in Fig.\ref{fig:h2sixdiagrams}, where two horizontal soft gravitons are simultaneously cut in the Regge limit.
+However, it turns out they are all equal and equivalent to the one in Fig.~\ref{fig:h2sixdiagrams}, where two horizontal soft gravitons are simultaneously cut in the Regge limit.
+Such equivalence is a direct consequence of target-projectile symmetry and factorization properties of the high-energy scattering.
 Using again the MRK approximation and accounting for both the eikonal symmetry factor from the Glauber graviton exchanges and the rapidity–ordering factor from the two soft emissions, one finds \allowdisplaybreaks

 where we used the momentum parametrisation in Fig. \ref{fig:h2sixdiagrams} and we have defined

 with $J_i(q,l)$ given in App.~\ref{sec:app1}.
 Therefore, one can decompose $H_2(q^2_{\perp}) = H_2^{(A)}(q_{\perp}^2)+H_2^{(B)}(q_{\perp}^2)$ where we define